dstockto/slartybartfast/README.md

 Additionally, Slarty Bartfast can download and deploy those artifacts.
 Currently deployment is literally downloading and unzipping to the configured location.
 This download and unzipping process is very fast and saves a ton of time over building on the web server.
 It also means we don't need npm or node on the web server.

-To summarize, Slart Bartfast allows for repeatable, predictable deploys and eliminates the need to rebuild artifacts that have been built already.
+To summarize, Slarty Bartfast allows for repeatable, predictable deploys and eliminates the need to rebuild artifacts that have been built already.

 # Configuration